applied-mixnetworks/mixbib/README.md

 Acknowledgements
 ----------------
-Thanks to Phillip Winter, this repository is inspired by the censorbib repo:
+Thanks to Philipp Winter, this repository is inspired by the censorbib repo:

 https://github.com/NullHypothesis/censorbib